 - Powersplit Hybrid: These hybrids use both parallel and series configurations.
 By using the power-split system, the electric motor of the hybrid car can provide high torque when it is most efficient, such as at startup.

 - PHEV: The Chevy Volt and Fisker Karma are 2 examples of new PHEVs.
 PHEV stands for Plug-in Hybrid Electric Vehicle.
 This hybrid operates as a plug-in hybrid (Similar to the electric plug-in vehicles) with plug-in rechargeable battery packs accompanied with an onboard gas-combustion-engine for backup power.

 Facts on Driving Mode

 The gas mileage that you will get is depending largely upon the driving mode.
-There are 4 typical driving mode.
+There is 4 typical driving mode.

 The different driving mode:

 - Full stop: When you are at a full stop like at a stop sign or a red traffic light, the combustion-engine usually shuts down and the electric motor is now ready to propel the vehicle if you push on the throttle.